Arya-H03/IronHammer/README.md

 ### TypeErasedSlabAllocator

 Extends the slab concept to types only known at runtime.
-Uses a **free-list linked through the slots themselves** — the `nextFreeSlot` pointer lives in the same memory as the data, so no external bookkeeping is needed:
+Uses a **free list linked through the slots themselves**, the `nextFreeSlot` pointer lives in the same memory as the data, so no external bookkeeping is needed:

 ```cpp
 struct Slot